 There’s also a handy carrying handle at the top of the amp.
 The handle is made of a sturdy rubber material.

 Overall, not exactly overwhelming.
 Luckily, what’s important is how it operates and sounds…

 One thing that’s often mentioned when speaking of the Katana is its wide range of features.
 The amp includes five amp models: Acoustic, clean, crunch, lead, and brown.

 The amp also includes tons of effects ranging from chorus and flanger to auto-wah and harmonizers.
 All of the effects are emulated after official Boss pedals.
 Same with all the overdrives and distortions.

 The knobs include an ‘amp type’ knob to switch between the five amp models.
 After comes a ‘gain’ and ‘volume’ knob.
 The volume knob is an independent volume control, so you can match volumes between your presets.

-After that comes the equalization section.
-The standard ‘bass’, ‘middle, and ‘treble’ knobs are all present here.
+After that comes the equalization section which has the typical ‘bass’, ‘middle, and ‘treble’ knobs that you would expect.
 The eq has a great range, and is very responsive.